disys-lab/blockchain_tutorial/qbft/QBFT-Network/README.md

 │   │    ├── key.pub

-Now run `docker compose up qbft-launch-bootnode1 -d` to launch the blockchain node.
+Now run `docker compose up qbft-launch-bootnode1` to launch the blockchain node.
 You should observe an output that constantly mints blocks somewhat like this:
 ```commandline
 ....
 qbft-launch-bootnode1-1  | 2025-03-20 03:05:48.491+00:00 | main | INFO  | FullSyncTargetManager | Unable to find sync target.
 Waiting for 1 peers minimum.
 Currently checking 0 peers for usefulness